 EdTech in the Cloud: Development Deep Dive

-The OXR Hub at the University of Oxford collaborated with researchers, the Oxfordshire Council and Amazon Web Services to enable students to experience Victorian England.
+The OXR Hub at the University of Oxford collaborated with researchers, the Oxfordshire Council, MPLS Human-Machine Collaboration and Amazon Web Services to enable students to experience Victorian England.

 The OXR Hub and Oxfordshire County Council have completed a feasibility study aimed towards reducing inequalities in educational attainment.
 The EdTech in the Cloud project aims to bridge the socioeconomic education gap by exploring how scalable immersive technologies could improve the learning experience in secondary schools.

 Underprivileged students are disproportionately affected when studies are interrupted and the quality of education decreases.
 Lower academic outcomes are often linked to gaps in education or missed learning, a change in school linked to placement moves, and difficulties to focus in class linked to trauma.

 Knowledge-based subjects in Key Stage 3 (KS3) are often the most difficult for this cohort.
 Students living with foster carers or in a residential children’s home are not typically exposed to films, books, or other cultural experiences from which to draw from.
 When texts or questions involve “cobblestone streets” or another word or term they don’t understand, they often resign from the task or the rest of the text.
 Explaining does little for retention—without an experience to serve as a reference point, the students cannot retain the meaning or develop an understanding.
 These key factors led the team to focus on children in care that were pre-GCSE students to expose them to knowledge needed for exam-related questions.
 Pupils were selected by age—those currently in Key Stage 3.
 All pupils selected are expected to enter level 2 GCSEs as its cohort.